Skip to content

 self.client = redis.from_url(dsn)

-1. Decorators are only used to collect metadata.
+1. Decorators are only used to collection metadata.
 This makes testing simpler, as you can still instantiate this like a regular class in your tests.

-2. Since type-based injection is not possible here (there can be many string/int parameters after all), parameters must be annotated with the Inject(param=name) syntax.
-This tells the container which parameter to inject.
+2. Since type-based injection is not possible here (there can be many string/int configs after all), config injection must be annotated with the Inject(config=key) syntax.
+This tells the container which config key to inject.

 🏭 aiohttp.ClientSession